spoike/pico8-workshop/1-getting-started.md

 ![Some commands later](./assets/1-four-first-commands.png)

-Congratulations, by issueing these commands you wrote some lua code.
+Congratulations, by issuing these commands you wrote some lua code.

 > ## 1.6 Hit ESC key to toggle the code editor